Rent to Buy Mortgages

 FAQs

-Rent to Buy leases typically last between six months and 5 years.
-You can make an offer to buy all or part-buy the property at any time during the lease.
-In Wales, you can make an offer to purchase the property after two years.
+Rent-to-buy leases typically last between six months and five years.
+You can offer to buy all or part-buy the property anytime during the lease.
+In Wales, you can offer to purchase the property after two years.

 Not in England, Scotland or Northern Ireland.
 Right to Buy properties are only available through housing associations.

-In Wales, private landlords were able to participate in the scheme.
-However, the scheme is now closed and no new schemes will be funded.
+In Wales, private landlords could participate in the scheme.
+However, the scheme is now closed, and no new schemes will be funded.

 Ask Us A Question